micki362/Subtitle-Extractor/README.md

 --------

 *   **Bulk Processing**: Select a folder and the app will automatically find all supported video files.
+*   **Faster Processing**: Extracts multiple files at once to get the job done faster.
+*   **Right-Click Context Menu**: Right-click on any file in the list to quickly open its location, copy its path, or remove it.
 *   **Status Display**: Files are listed with a status indicating if they are "Ready to Extract", have "Subtitles Present", or if the extraction has "Completed" or "Failed".
 *   **Multiple Output Formats**:
     *   Extract text-based subtitles (like SRT, ASS) directly into **SRT**, **ASS**, or **VTT** formats.
     *   **Copy** streams directly without re-encoding, preserving the original format (e.g., PGS/SUP, DVD/SUB).
 *   **Image-Based Subtitle OCR**:
     *   Integrates with external command-line OCR tools (like [Subtitle Edit](https://www.google.com/url?sa=E&q=https%3A%2F%2Fwww.nikse.dk%2Fsubtitleedit), [VOBSUB2SRT](https://www.google.com/url?sa=E&q=https%3A%2F%2Fgithub.com%2Fruediger%2FVobSub2SRT), etc.) to convert image-based subtitles (PGS, VOBSUB) into text-based SRT files.
-    *   Features a user-friendly **OCR Settings Dialog** to configure your tool without editing text files.
+    *   Features a user-friendly **OCR Settings Dialog** with presets for popular tools to simplify configuration.
 *   **Intelligent Filtering**:
     *   Filter extractions by one or more languages (e.g., eng, jpn, fre).
     *   Automatically skips files that already have corresponding subtitle files.